mjbarnes17/SimpleJavascript/README.md

 By Marcus Barnes

-This is a simple Javascript project that prompt user to take a quiz and then display the results of the quiz along with a playlist of my favorite songs right now.
+This is a simple Javascript project that prompts the user to take a quiz by entering their responses to the question in the prompt window.
+When the user completes the quiz, their quiz results and my favorite songs playlist will be displayed in the html document.

 This project includes the following:
   - Bootstrap Framework